karvendhanm/medium_blog/README.md

 For this project, I was interested in using Stack Overflow data from 2014 to 2018 to better understand:

-1. Which country offers the best standard of living for a software developer if we factor in implied purchasing power parity?
+1. Which country offers the best standard of living for a software developer?
-2. If a developer codes as a hobby besides coding at work, does it have any positive impact on his salary?
+2. If a developer codes as a hobby, does it have a positive influence on his remuneration?
 3. Why developers start actively looking for a new job.
-Does salary have anything to do with it?
+Does it have anything to do with their compensation in the present job?
-4. Is it really true that data scientists earn more than other developers?
+4. Do data scientist earn more than non data scientists on average?
-5. If data scientists do earn more, are they earning more in all countries?
+5. Do data scientists earn more on average than non data scientists in all top ten economies?

 ## File Descriptions <a name="files"></a>